learn-co-curriculum/sql-book-tables/README.md

 sqlite> .quit
 ```

-You should have created a test.db file.
+You should have created a test_sqlite.db file.
 Either open up the directory you are working from in finder or just paste

 ```bash
 open .
 ```

 into your terminal which will open the current directory in Finder.
-Locate test.db.
+Locate test_sqlite.db.
 Got it?
 Ok, you're ready to rock.

 ## Resources (also included in footer)